 - If ventilation is very important for you, we recommend you choose spots in the room near an open window.

-5. Overview close contacts
+6. Overview of close contacts

-- Each participant needs to document which people you have been in ‘close contact’ with during the event, e.g. with whom you shared a hug, massage, or dance.
+- Each participant needs to document which people you have been in ‘close contact’ with during the gathering, e.g. with whom you shared a hug, massage, or dance.
 As well as people you have spent longer than 15 minutes with less than 1,5 meters indoors with.

 - You may need this information when someone has been tested positive for the virus and GGD needs to do contact research.